Julie Walsh, MSW, LSW

 Founder, Executive Director

-Julie Walsh is an educator, advocate, and community organizer who has served as an LGBT+ consultant and trainer throughout the US, Kenya, and South Africa.
-She received a bachelor’s degree in all-area music education from Butler University, a master of social work degree with a dual concentration in leadership and mental health/addictions from Indiana University, and is completing her PhD in social work and nonprofit management from Indiana University.
-She is the Founder and Executive Director of GenderNexus, an organization for the gender diverse community in Indianapolis.
+Julie Walsh is an educator, advocate, and community organizer who has served as an LGBT+ consultant and trainer throughout the U.S., Kenya, and South Africa.
+She is the founder and executive director of GenderNexus, an organization for the gender diverse community in Indianapolis.
+She received a bachelor’s degree in all-area music education from Butler University, a master of social work degree with a dual concentration in leadership and mental health/addictions from Indiana University (IU), and is completing her doctoral dissertation in social work with a certificate in nonprofit management from IU.
+Her research interests focus on the intersection of gender diversity, sexuality, and alternative relationship structures as well as organizational culture in nonprofit organizations.
+Her publications also include social policy frameworks and analysis, social work education, in-vitro fertilization (IVF), and spirituality.

-Julie serves on the Indiana Chapter of The National Association of Social Workers‘ Sexual Orientation and Gender Identity Committee, the Board of Directors of The Indiana University School of Social Work Alumni Association, a member of the Indiana University LGBT+ Faculty and Staff Council, Secretary in the Graduate and Professional Student Government at Indiana University, and is a member of the World Professional Association for Transgender Health (WPATH), the Society for the Psychological Study of LGBT Issues (APA Division 44), Phi Alpha Honor Society, and Sigma Alpha Iota.
+Julie facilitates graduate classes as associate faculty and field instructor for IU, serves on the Indiana Chapter of the National Association of Social Workers’ Sexual Orientation and Gender Identity Committee, the Board of Directors of the IU School of Social Work Alumni Association, Secretary in the Graduate and Professional Student Government at IU, and is a member of numerous professional associations including the World Professional Association for Transgender Health (WPATH), the Association for Community Organization & Social Administration (ACOSA), the Network for Social Work Management (NSWM), Influencing Social Policy, Inc. (ISP), the International Association for Relationship Research (IARR), the Society for the Psychology of Sexual Orientation and Gender Diversity (APA Division 44), the Society for Social Work and Research (SSWR), and Phi Alpha Honor Society.

 Meli Barber, MSW, MA